-Your company’s Data Controller must notify the competent supervisory authority of a personal data breach within than 72 hours after the Data Processor reports it to the Data Controller.
-However, Article 33 paragraph 1 describes instances where the reporting of a breach might not be considered a result to the data subject’s rights and freedoms.
+Your company’s Data Controller must notify the competent supervisory authority of a personal data breach within 72 hours after the Data Processor reports it to the Data Controller.
+However, Article 33 paragraph 1 describes instances where the reporting of a breach might not be considered likely to result in a risk to the data subject’s rights.

 - How serious is the breach?

 - What are the potential risks?

 - How sensitive is the personal data?